 AAA Carolinas: Five ways to help your car survive extreme heat

-With the dog days of summer upon us in the Carolinas, high temperatures can take their toll on people, animals and even cars.
+This long heat wave that has covered the Carolinas can take a toll on people, animals and even cars.
 Extreme heat can push a vehicle past its limits, and once again this year some drivers will find themselves stranded at the roadside because of it.

 “While many drivers think about the importance of getting their vehicle ready for cold temperatures in the winter, it’s important to not forget about the need to prepare for hot summer months,” said Tiffany Wright, President of AAA Carolinas Foundation for Traffic Safety.
 “Many parts of the Carolinas are experiencing extreme heat, which can take its toll on vehicles, but a few preventive maintenance steps can help keep your vehicle running smoothly.”